top of page

 • If my past self could see me now, what would they be proud of?

-You might find that you’re not lost — you're just in the middle of the climb.
+You might realize you’re not stuck—you’re in the middle of the climb.

 Comments